Staying in a Traditional Santana House

 Disclaimer:This post may contain affiliate links.
 If you purchase something through these links we may earn a small commission at no additional cost to you.
 Thanks for supporting us!
 Click here to read our privacy policy.

-In this guide, we’ll share with you the history behind the houses, where they are, their facilities, some of the best things to do in the area and our review.
+This guide will share with you the history of the Casas de Santana, where they are, their facilities, some of the best things to do in Santana and our honest review.
 So, keep reading for everything you need to know to make your visit to Madeira truly memorable.

 No time to read this guide to staying in a traditional Santana house now?
 No worries, save it for later!